DS-USAFA/PSSE-Solutions-Manual/docs/23-Analysis-of-Variance-Solutions.md

 ## 108 observations deleted due to missingness
 ```

 The $p$-value is 0.00134.
-We reject the null hypothesis and conclude that the total personal income for at least one marital status is different from the others.
+We reject the null hypothesis and conclude that the average total personal income for at least one marital status is different from the others.
 The plot below shows the $F$ distribution with the observed $F$ test statistic shown as a red line.

 ```r